CopernicaMarketingSoftware/Documentation/Mailerq/4.0/mgmt-local.md

 inbox queue, or to one of the other queues, you can use the management console the edit the list of local email addresses.

-All email addresses that are specified in the "RCPT TO" command sent to MailerQ are compared with this list of local addresses.
-If there is a match, the message will be published to local queue instead of the inbox queue.
+All email addresses that are passed to the "RCPT TO" command are compared with this list.
+If there is a match, the message will be published to the local queue instead of the inbox queue.

 ## Authentication